Turning your career around: the real-life stories of 7 Hotjar team members

-Don’t expect to achieve all of your career objectives immediately; instead, trust that you’re on the right track and your patience will pay off.
+Don’t expect to achieve all of your career objectives immediately or to build your resume in a day; instead, trust that you’re on the right track and your patience will pay off.

 As you can see from the stories above, many Hotjar members went through difficult times in their careers they managed to overcome.
 Turning your career around is difficult and might take some time, but your efforts will be worth it in the long run.

 - Find your ikigai, your reason to get up in the morning

 - Don’t let the little voice in your head get in the way of your dreams

 - It’s ok to quit if you haven’t yet found your ikigai